 - Being struck by a train

 Often, subway accidents will lead to injuries similar to what you may sustain in a car accident.
 The most common injuries reported after subway crashes are:

 - Traumatic brain injuries (TBI)

 As stated earlier, subways don’t always need to crash to cause injury, as seen in the tragic case of a two-year-old boy struck and killed by a New York City subway in December.

 Contact a New York City train accident lawyer

-If you have been injured in a subway accident, reach out to the experienced attorneys at Hach & Rose, LLP, to discuss your legal options today.
+If you have been injured in a subway accident, contact the experienced attorneys at Hach & Rose, LLP to discuss your legal options today.
 Unlike car accidents, which have a statute of limitations of three years, subway accidents require you to file a claim on a much stricter timeline.
-An attorney can make sure you don’t miss any critical deadlines and miss out on compensation.
+An attorney can ensure you don’t miss any critical deadlines and miss out on compensation.
 Call our office at (347) 318-9604 today.